-- announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float; - actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of investors or securities analysts; - litigation involving us, our industry, or both, including any developments with respect to our pending litigation, see "Business-Legal Proceedings"; - regulatory developments in the United States, foreign countries or both; - general economic conditions and trends, including continued economic uncertainty as a result of sovereign debt issues in Europe; - major catastrophic events; - sales of large blocks of our stock; or - departures of key personnel.
+- announcements of new products, services or technologies, commercial relationships, acquisitions or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float; - actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of securities analysts or investors; - litigation involving us, our industry, or both, including any developments with respect to our pending litigation, see "Business-Legal Proceedings"; - regulatory developments in the United States, foreign countries or both; - major catastrophic events; - sales of large blocks of our stock; - departures of key personnel; or - general economic conditions and trends, including continued economic uncertainty as a result of sovereign debt issues in Europe.

 In addition, if the market for technology stocks or the stock market in general experiences loss of investor confidence, the trading price of our common stock could decline for reasons unrelated to our business, operating results or financial condition.
 The trading price of our common stock might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
 In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.
-If our stock price is volatile, we may become the target of securities litigation.
 Securities litigation could result in substantial costs and divert our management's attention and resources from our business.
 This could have a material adverse effect on our business, operating results and financial condition.